 After this came “TSQL Worst Practices” by Jacob Sebastian.
 He too had to cut his talk short by 10 minutes in order to accommodate everyone, but his discussion of what SQL queries to avoid was still excellent.
 He is magnificent presenter and Ahmedabad loves him.

 Overall, the day was a huge success.
-There was a good mix of SQL and non-SQL subjects, and many audiences members commented on how much they learned.
-We had a much bigger turn-out than expected – all the chairs were filled 45 minutes before we even started!
-For our next conference we need to find a space that will hold everyone, especially since we are hoping to have 600-800 people attending.
+There was a good mix of SQL and non-SQL subjects, and many audience members commented on how much they learned.
+We had a much bigger turnout than expected – all the chairs were filled 45 minutes before we even started!
+For our next conference, we need to find a space that will hold everyone, especially since we are hoping to have 600-800 people attending.
 We definitely feel we can reach this goal.
 We are already looking forward to the next Ahmedabad Microsoft Community TechDays.

 Reference: Pinal Dave (http://blog.SQLAuthority.com)